Ocelot-Social-Community/Ocelot-Social/.github/release-please/README.md

 ## The lint

 [`lint.mjs`](./lint.mjs), run by [`release-please-lint.yml`](../workflows/release-please-lint.yml) on
-any change under this directory or `.github/workflows/`, checks the invariants that otherwise break silently — none of them turns a release workflow red on its own:
+any change under this directory, under `.github/workflows/`, or to a file one of the configs bumps, checks the invariants that otherwise break silently — none of them turns a release workflow red on its own:

 | Check | What it catches |
 | ----- | --------------- |